Bobby Thompson (comedian): Career

-Famous for his broad Pitmatic (County Durham pit village) accent (often mistaken for Geordie), self-deprecating humour and mastery of the Mother in Law joke, Thompson was affectionately known as The Little Waster due to his short stature, which he often played on during his act.
-His most famous outfit was a worn out stripey jumper (Wooly gansey) and flat cap.
-His ever-present Woodbine (Cigarette) stub, hanging from the corner of his mouth, was also an integral part of his on-stage persona.
+Famous for his broad Pitmatic accent, self-deprecating humour and mastery of the mother-in-law joke, Thompson was affectionately known as The Little Waster due to his short stature, which he often played on during his act.
+His most famous outfit was a worn-out striped jumper and a flat cap.
+An ever-present Woodbine cigarette stub hanging from the corner of his mouth was also an integral part of his on-stage persona.

-His attempts to move beyond North East England were limited. and the regional bias of his humour, although he did enjoy some success with the BBC show, Wot Cheor Geordie.
-He did appear on the Wogan show in 1985.
+His attempts to move beyond North East England were limited and hindered by the regional bias of his humour, although he did enjoy some success with the BBC radio variety show Wot Cheor Geordie, and appeared on the Wogan television talk show in 1985.

 Bobby made recordings of three comedy songs written for him by local composer Eric Boswell: You Little Waster.
 The songs incorporated jokes from Bobby's act.

 Personal problems and his health affected his career in the 1970s, but he remained a North East favourite, particularly on the club scene, until his death.